-The registration fee covers all workshops, events, campsite, and all meals shown on the schedule.
+The registration fee covers all workshops, events, a twin bunk bed, and all meals shown on the schedule.
 Every all-natural meal will have vegetarian, vegan, gluten-free, and non-dairy options, and we can accommodate most other special dietary needs as well.

-Indoor accommodations are available from $75 for the entire event.
+You can receive a $50 discount for tenting or car-camping instead of sleeping in a bunk bed.
+Upgraded indoor accommodations are also available from $175 for the entire event.
 Click here for more information.

 Pre-Camp and Post-Camp

 We’re offering a couple of opportunities for extending your Fall Camp experience: